Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Summary and Conclusion

+A recent work studies a way of realizing qubits using Floquet Majorana fermions wherein adiabatically increasing the frequency results in stable qubits opposed to adiabatically increasing the amplitude of the driving~\cite{matthies22}.
 Periodically driven systems connected to superconducting leads have been realized experimentally~\cite{park2022}.
 Floquet topological insulators have been experimentally realized~\cite{gedik13} and it is possible to engineer superconductivity in topological insulators~\cite{hor10,sajadi18}.
+Superconductivity and magnetic field together in topological insulators are known to produce Majorana fermions.
+This suggests that application of proximity superconductivity and a magnetic field in Floquet topological insulator is a possible route to generate Floquet Majorana fermions.
 Floquet topological matter has been realized in acoustic~\cite{peng2016} and photonic~\cite{rechtsman2013,maczewsky2017} systems.
 Also, there has been a proposal for realizing Floquet topological superconductors using light~\cite{dehg21}.
-Many effects studied in this work also show up in non-topological Floquet superconductors.
-Hence, realization of Floquet superconductor is an important step in experimental investigation of the effects predicted in this work. \acknowledgements The author thanks Diptiman Sen for useful discussions.
-The author acknowledges financial support by DST through DST-INSPIRE Faculty Award (Faculty Reg.
+Many effects studied in this work also show up in non-topological Floquet superconductors, though much smaller in magnitude.
+Hence, realization of Floquet superconductor is an important step in experimental investigation of the effects predicted in this work. \acknowledgements The author thanks Diptiman Sen, Arijit Saha and Arijit Kundu for useful discussions.
+The author acknowledges financial support by DST, India through DST-INSPIRE Faculty Award (Faculty Reg.
 No.~:~IFA17-PH190).